-Matthew Gardner is an associate lawyer practicing environmental law and environmental litigation, with a focus on defending regulatory prosecutions, appealing environmental orders and litigating environmental claims.
+Matthew Gardner is a partner practicing environmental law and environmental litigation, with a focus on defending regulatory prosecutions, appealing environmental orders and litigating environmental claims.
 Matthew is called to the Bar in Ontario and Alberta.

 Matthew regularly appears before the Ontario Superior Court of Justice, the Ontario Court of Justice, the Ontario Environmental Review Tribunal and the Ontario Energy Board.